xlash123/KHUx-Discord-Bot/README.md

 ### !config
 To reload the config data, use !config.
 This is helpful for loading the lux reminder message when edited.

+### !keyblade
+Use this to view the stats of any Keyblade at any level!
+It'll display all the slots available for that Keyblade, including its attribute, type, and each multiplier.

+`!keyblade [keyblade name] (level)`

+Omiting level will simply display the max level stats.

+### !help
+You can also view all of the commands and their usage by running !help.

 ## How to install
+If you choose not to let [my host](https://discordapp.com/oauth2/authorize?client_id=300117950457708560&scope=bot&permissions=0) join your server, you can run your own instance by doing the following:

 Download the [latest build](https://github.com/xlash123/KHUx-Discord-Bot/releases/) or build from the source (using Maven).
 Then either double click on the file (only for Windows) or run the following in terminal/cmd.
 `java -jar "[filepath]" run`